zfengg/toolkit/TA/README.md

 ![Demo4InputGrades](https://user-images.githubusercontent.com/42152221/139264430-8419f05e-6785-4acd-8e88-bfce14802ca7.gif)

 > Works well for CUHK.
-It suits other schools after some simple modifications.
+After some simple modifications, it may suit other schools.

-## `TeX` templates
+## Some `TeX` templates

 | Use for | `.tex` |
 | --- | --- |